chirag3084/receipe/README.md

 1. Log in to your account
 2. Click on "Add Recipe"
 3. Fill in the recipe details:
-   - Title
+   - Recipe Name
-   - Description
+   - Recipe Description
-   - Ingredients
-   - Instructions
-   - Cooking time
-   - Category
+   - Recipe Image
 4. Save the recipe

 ### Searching Recipes